MordecaiMalignatus/mordecaimalignatus.github.io/_drafts/systems-modelling-for-better-mental-health.md

     less" actions, they are roughly equatable.
 - Even without depression, the same factors are still present.
 We want to spend less time on things like this.
 We want to spend more time doing the things we enjoy.
-We want to be gnerally happier.
+We want to be generally happier.

 ### Draft